Who We Are

 Community Programs Scientist

-Sheila manages the Bay Mini-Grants (grants funded by the Tarpon specialty license plate for community initiated Bay restoration and improvement projects), facilitates the Community Advisory Committee, and coordinates community engagement through Give-A-Day for the Bay volunteer events.
-Previously, Sheila managed the Seagrass and Water Quality Monitoring Programs and Community Outreach Program for Sarasota County.
+Sheila facilitates the Community Advisory Committee and coordinates community engagement through participatory science and Give-A-Day for the Bay volunteer events.
+Sheila previously managed the Seagrass and Water Quality Monitoring Programs and Community Outreach Program for Sarasota County.
 She received a B.S. in Plant Science from the University of Florida and an M.S. in Conservation Biology from the University of South Florida.
 Outside the office, you can find Sheila backpacking along the National Scenic Trail System or paddleboarding through mangrove tunnels found along Tampa Bay.

 Committees